-8. Crash Rule: Any base runner that crashes (a crash is a collision with significant force.
+- 8. At the coach's option, the catcher may be replaced by a courtesy runner with two outs.
+Last batted out is the courtesy runner. - 9.
+Crash Rule: Any base runner that crashes (a crash is a collision with significant force.
 Incidental contact is not a crash.
 This distinction is an umpire's judgment call) into the catcher or any other fielder will be called out regardless of whether or not the fielder has the ball (ball is dead).
 If the contact is deemed intentional (umpire's judgment) the runner will also be ejected from the game.
-Base runners must either 1) slide, 2) run around the fielder, 3) allow themselves to be tagged, or 4) return to their previous base.
+Base runners must either (a) slide, (b) run around the fielder, (c) allow themselves to be tagged, or (d) return to their previous base.
 If the fielder blocks the base path without the ball in his possession and is not in the process of receiving a throw, obstruction will be called and the runner will be awarded the base.